Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 tiles from the next window.
 If the SCHC ACK is not received, it SHOULD send a SCHC ACK REQ up to MAX_ACK_REQUESTS times, as described previously.

+This will avoid useless uplinks if the device has lost network coverage.

 For non-battery powered devices, the SCHC receiver MAY also choose to send a SCHC ACK only at the end of all windows.
 This will reduce downlink load on the LoRaWAN network, by reducing the number of downlinks.